 Considering the above criteria may become significantly crucial for applications designed to handle high RMS currents, and demanding an optimal efficiency as the key features.

 It may be possible to eliminate the extra copper losses, although that may demand a formidable core size for accommodating the essential bigger winding window area, in contrast to situations where only the core specifications become crucial.

-As we have understood so far, a DCM mode of enables the use of a lower sized transformer, possesses great transient response and works with minimal switching losses, and therefore this mode becomes highly recommended for flyback circuits specified for higher output voltages with relatively lower ampere requirements.
+As we have understood so far, a DCM mode of operation enables the use of a lower sized transformer, possesses greater transient response and works with minimal switching losses.
+Therefore this mode becomes highly recommended for flyback circuits specified for higher output voltages with relatively lower ampere requirements.

 Although it may be possible to design a flyback converter to work with DCM as well as CCM modes, one thing must be remembered that during the transition from DCM to CCM mode, this shifting function transforms into a 2-pole operation, giving rise to low impedance for the converter.